“Less than 2 feet or more than 2 miles”

 Then you realized the winds were actually a little more fierce than you anticipated.
-That area across the other side of the garden looks perfect for your bees – perfect bees, indeed!
+Now that beautifully-shielded area on the other side of the garden looks perfect for your bees – perfect bees, indeed!

-Or maybe the sun doesn’t remain as long as you had hoped.
+Or maybe the sun doesn’t, in fact, remain on the hive as long as you had hoped.
 So if you just move it 20 feet to the left, it will be beyond the shade of that huge tree.

 No problem, you think.
 You can just move the hive at the weekend.